Plant Type

 The generated electricity is proposed to be transmitted to PJM Interconnection, a regional transmission organisation that operates high-voltage electric power systems in the region, through a 345kV American Electric Power transmission line.

 The project construction is expected to take approximately 32 months to complete.
-Major works will include the earthworks and underground utilities, including gas and water pipelines, offsite utility interconnections, and installation of major equipment such as the turbines, air-cooled condensers, heat recovery steam generators and switchyard.
+Major works will include the earthworks and underground utilities, including gas and water pipelines, offsite utility interconnections and installation of major equipment, including turbines, air-cooled condensers, heat recovery steam generators and switchyard.

-BNP Paribas, Crédit Agricole Corporate and Investment Bank, and a syndicate of eight other commercial banks are providing $488m in senior secured credit facilities for the project.
+BNP Paribas, Crédit Agricole Corporate and Investment Bank, as well as a syndicate of eight other commercial banks are providing $488m in senior secured credit facilities for the project.
 Whitehall Capital acted as the sponsor’s financial adviser, while Morgan Lewis & Bockius is the project counsel.

 Equity finance of $411m is provided by Chubu Electric, TIAA-CREF, Ullico and Prudential Capital.
 The project achieved financial closure in April 2015.